 - a.
 No application deadline exists when a fellow is to be supported on non-CNRC funds, such as an individual faculty member's research grant. - b.
-Announcements will be made to CNRC faculty of pending vacancies 6 months prior to the anticipated availability of funding for NIH T32 or CNRC positions.
+Announcements will be made to CNRC faculty of pending vacancies prior to the anticipated availability of funding for CNRC positions.
 Specific deadlines will be provided with each of these announcements.